ncatlab/nlab-content/pages/1/7/8/3/23871/content.md

 In [[solid state physics]], many or all [[anyon]]-species of (potential) practical interest (such as for [[topological quantum computation]]) are thought to be characterized by [[affine Lie algebras]] $\widehat{\mathfrak{g}}^k$ (at some [[level (Chern-Simons theory)|level]] $k$), in that their [[wavefunctions]] are, essentially, $\widehat{g}$-[[conformal blocks]] and their [[braid group representation|braiding]] is described by $G$-[[Chern-Simons theory]] at [[level (Chern-Simons theory)|level]] $k$ (possibly fractional, see at *[[logarithmic CFT]]* [here](logarithmic+CFT#FractionalLevelWZWModelReferences)).

 If here $\mathfrak{g} = $ [[su(2)|$\mathfrak{su}(2)$]], then one also speaks of "SU(2)-anyons" (with varying conventions on capitalization, etc.).
-With "Majorana anyonons" ($k = 2$) and "Fibonacci anyons" ($k = 3$) this class subsumes most or all anyon species which seem to have a realistic chance of existing in nature.
+With "Majorana anyons" ($k = 2$) and "Fibonacci anyons" ($k = 3$) this class subsumes most or all anyon species which seem to have a realistic chance of existing in nature.

 {#NonRealizationOfMZZInNanowires} Notably [[Majorana anyons]] (in the guise of "[[Majorana zero modes]]" in super/semi-conducting nanowires) are (or were until recently, see [arXiv:2106.11840v4](https://arxiv.org/abs/2106.11840v4), [p.
 3](https://arxiv.org/pdf/2106.11840v4.pdf#page=3)) at the focus of attention of an intense effort to finally provide a practical proof of principle for the old idea of [[topological quantum computation]] (following the plan laid out in [Das Sarma, Freedman & Nayak 15](#DasSarmaFreedmanNayak15)).
 After initial claims had to be retracted [in 2021](https://www.nature.com/articles/d41586-021-00612-z) &lbrack;[doi:10.1038/s41586-021-03373-x](https://doi.org/10.1038/s41586-021-03373-x), [doi:10.5281/zenodo.4587841](https://doi.org/10.5281/zenodo.4587841), [doi:10.5281/zenodo.4545812](https://doi.org/10.5281/zenodo.4545812), [TU Delft press release](https://www.delta.tudelft.nl/article/majorana-not-fraud-confirmation-bias#)&rbrack; and again [in 2022](http://retractionwatch.com/2022/04/24/authors-retract-second-majorana-paper-from-nature/)&lbrack;[doi:10.1038/s41586-022-04704-2](https://doi.org/10.1038/s41586-022-04704-2)&rbrack; (further claims are under criticism, see e.g. [doi:10.5281/zenodo.6344447](https://doi.org/10.5281/zenodo.6344447), [doi:10.5281/zenodo.6325378](https://doi.org/10.5281/zenodo.6325378) and the list [here](https://twitter.com/spinespresso/status/1503352928656138241)) there is a new claim of detection by [Nayak 22](#Nayak22) & [MicrosoftQuantum 22](#MicrosoftQuantum22), but see [Frolov & Mourik 22a](#FrolovMourik22a), [22b](#FrolovMourik22a) and [Frolov 22](#Frolov22).